yoelmatveyev/Fireworld/README.md

 Something else worth noticing in this repository are Rule 110 units for **Brian's Brain**.
 Based on the Fireworld design, they use toggle flip-flops instead of XOR gates.
 Each unit preserves its status and emits it by a spaceship stream.

-# Fireworld++
+# Fireworld2

-This promising experimental rule is the next generation of Fireworld.
+This promising experimental rule is the next generation of Fireworld, created in December 2020.

 It is a hybrid rule combining 03ajkr7/2ak/3 and a Wireworld-like wiring system.